 - 9.1 Scope of This Chapter.
 This Chapter discusses the licensing function of administrative agencies and common grounds for agency disciplinary action.
-See also Agency Handbook Chapter 10 (Administrative Adjudications) and Chapter 12 (Enforcement).
-This Chapter also provides general information concerning other laws that affect licensing, including laws governing the use of social security numbers, the effect of a criminal conviction, and the access to criminal history record information. - 9.2 General Description.
-In Arizona, licensing is performed by those agencies responsible for regulating various professions, occupations, and businesses Most of these professions, occupations, and businesses are issued "licenses" or "permits," with the remainder being either "registered" or issued "certificates."
+See also Agency Handbook Chapter 10 (Administrative Adjudications), Chapter 12 (Enforcement).
+This Chapter also provides general information concerning other laws that affect licensing, including laws governing the use of social security numbers, the effect of a restoration of civil rights, and the access to criminal history record information. - 9.2 General Description.
+In Arizona, licensing is performed by those agencies responsible for regulating various professions, occupations, and businesses.
+Most of these professions, occupations, and businesses are issued "licenses" or "permits," with the remainder being either "registered" or issued "certificates."
 For purposes of this Chapter, permits, licenses, registrations, and certificates are included within the definition and discussion of "license" and "licensing."
-See also A.R.S. § 41-1001(12) (defining "license").
+See also A.R.S. § 41-1001(11) (defining "license").
 Material distinctions among various licensing procedures are noted.

 An agency authorized to issue a license usually grants to the person or entity the right to engage in a particular activity; unlicensed persons may not engage in that activity.
 An agency authorized to register or issue a certificate normally grants only the right to use a certain professional or occupational title (such as certified public accountants); others are free to engage in such professional activities provided they do not use the reserved title.
-In other instances, an agency has the statutory authority to issue a certificate to a person to engage in a particular activity that may require the supervision of a licensee.
-A.R.S. § 32-1645 (qualifications for certified nursing assistant); A.R.S. § 32-2022 (qualifications for physical therapy assistant certification); A.R.S. § 32-3423 (Qualifications for occupational therapy assistant).

 The statutes pertaining to a licensing agency generally prescribe or authorize the establishment of the following: qualifications necessary to engage in certain activities; procedures for screening applicants to determine whether they meet these qualifications; and procedures for issuing and denying licenses.
 In addition, the statutes authorize the regulation of all licensed persons, including the initiation of disciplinary actions.
 Statutory standards and directives are generally implemented through rulemaking.
-See Chapter 11 (Rulemaking).
+See Chapter 11.